pfraces-games/invaders/README.md

 ### Project

 - [ ] Production build
+- [ ] Import dependencies from a CDN to reduce total size
 - [ ] Replace relative imports with folder alias
 - [ ] Use CSS modules
 - [ ] Rewrite with TypeScript